betandr/donk/README.md

-# donk
+# donk as a service
-You know what you wanna do with that?
+You know what you wanna do, as a service, with that?